chinamike65/hugo-tuolesi/content/book2/book2en.md

 Other religions only talk about faith and not logic, while Buddhism talks about logic and truth.

-The Buddha said: Bhikkhus or wise people should contemplate my words well, like refining, cutting and grinding gold.
+The Buddha said:

+>
+>O bhikshus and wise men, just as a goldsmith would
+>
+>test his gold by burning, cutting, and rubbing it, so
+>
+>you must examine my words and accept them, but not
+>
+>merely out of reverence for me.
+>
+>–-  Ghanavyuha sutra (Sutra of Dense Array)
+>

 **6. The Ultimate**

 All religions use reasoning to some degree, but not the end.
 Buddhism is a knowledge of the ultimate, which is the biggest difference between Buddhism and other religions.
 The truth of what the Buddha said can help us reach liberation.

-The basic laws of all things in the universe, the origin of life, and the incredible phenomena of cultural development have been fully explained, including social phenomena that cannot be explained by modern science, which are clearly expressed in Buddhist scriptures.
+The basic laws of all things in the universe, the origin of life, and the incredible phenomena of cultural development have been fully explained, including social phenomena that cannot be explained by modern science are clearly expressed in Buddhist scriptures.

 In practical terms, the ultimate liberation, the ultimate emptiness, the ultimate cause and effect, and the ultimate perfection all fully demonstrate that Buddhism is a science that can achieve ultimate perfection through practice and enlightenment.